ntabin/eli15/SOA Patterns/Service Integration Patterns.md

 * Recipient List - Addresses the solution in the scenario wherein a message is routed to one or more recipients.
 Recipients can bot be statically or dynamically.

 * Splitter - Addresses the solution when a message must be splitted to multiple recipients

+## Channel Adapter

+When you have an Application that you want to connect to a messaging system without modifying it then you might need the Channel Adapter.
+Channel Adapter accesses the Applications API and publishes the message to a channel and also can receive.

+## Publish Subscribe
+Publish Subscribe is a messaging pattern in which the senders (also called publishers) do not send messages directly to receivers (also called publishers).
+Instead this so called publishers publish messages categorically in which this subscribers can subscribe to.
+The publishers does not know this so called subscribers.
+The very advantage of this is there is loose coupling between senders and receivers